 A new Economic Strategy

-We'll publish our initial research and consultation with partners, along with economic statistics that explore:
+We have published research and economic statistics that explore:

-This wide range of themes shows all the elements we need to consider ensuring that York is a successful city, both regionally and nationally.
+This wide range of themes shows all the evidence we have considered to ensure that York is a successful city, both regionally and nationally.
+Read the York Economic Strategy Technical Annex.

 Economic impact of business rates for York city centre